 Class Groups

-(children aged 6 to 8 years old)
+(children aged 6 to 9 years old)

-The Bumblee class is for children who are aged from 6 up to around 8 years old.
+The Bumble Bees class is for children who are aged from 6 up to around 8 years old.
 At this age, children are still deeply immersed in a world of imagination and learn primarily through imitation.
 Storytelling, myths, and fairy tales play a central role in the curriculum, catering to their imaginative minds and helping them make sense of the world.
 Basic academic concepts are introduced through artistic and imaginative methods.
 For instance, letters might be taught by associating them with stories and images.
 Mathematics is introduced with a strong emphasis on understanding quantities and numbers through tangible, real-world experiences.

-(children aged 9 to 11 years old)
+(children aged 8 to 11 years old)

 According to Steiner’s view on child development, around the age of 9, children begin to develop a stronger intellectual capacity and a more independent sense of self.
 There is a noticeable shift from the world of imagination and imitation to a more analytical and abstract form of thinking.